silencesys/lindat-tei/src/guidelines/source-description.md

 ```xml
 <idno>A 17</idno>
 ```
-Supplies any form of identifier used to identify some object, such as a bibliographic item, a person, a title, an organization, etc. in a standardized way.
+Supplies any form of an identifier used to identify some object, such as a bibliographic item, a person, a title, an organization, etc. in a standardized way.

 ## Manuscript contents
 ```xml